7 Types of Sex

 You need to use lubricants when having anal sex because the anus doesn’t naturally create its own lubrication, and this can make sex painful if you’re not prepared.
 While it’s not possible to get pregnant from anal sex, it is possible to get pregnant if ejaculate gets into the vagina.
 You can also use a condom to protect against STIs.

 Did you know that solo sex is still sex?
 You don’t need anyone else to be present to validate your own sexual experience.
 It can also be a useful way to discover your own preferences in a safe space without fear of being judged, and we can’t stress enough that you should never feel ashamed of masturbation.

 Whether you’re single or in a relationship, masturbation can be a healthy part of anyone’s sex life.
 If you’re comfortable with sharing the experience with your partner, masturbation can also help you teach each other what you most enjoy, and can ultimately be a healthy part of a shared sex life.
 Remember, it’s also fine if you want to keep it just for you.

 5. Vaginal sex

 When it comes to talking about sex, many minds might go straight to penis-in-vaginal intercourse.
 However, it’s simply not the only type of sex out there.
-It is still a type of sex, and one that made it onto this list for obvious reasons.
+It is still a type of sexual activity, and one that made it onto this list for obvious reasons.
 This is the only type of sex that requires individuals to use birth control if they want to avoid pregnancy.
 As with oral and anal sex, using condoms during vaginal sex is also useful for preventing the spread of STIs.